Spinal Cord Regions

 However, some ‘pain fibers’ take a different route to the brain, arriving instead at the reticular formation in the midbrain where they then proceed to the hippocampus, and the centromedia nucleus.
 The first of these, the hippocampus, acts to create memories of the pain, whilst the second, the centriomedian nucleus, causes non-specific, diffuse pain.
 In order to control pain sensation to some extent, some of the ALS axons travel to the periaqueductal gray in the pons, and then project to the nucleus raphe magnus which travels to the pain signals origin and inhibits it.

-It is clear that there are many ways in which our response and perception of pain can become confused, either heightened or suppressed.
+It is clear that there are many ways in which our response and perception of Neck pain can become confused, either heightened or suppressed.
 By incurring damage to the nerves there may be an inability to sense pain or temperature resulting in further injury such as burning of the hands whilst cooking.
 Patients who experience a reduced or altered sensation of pain or temperature in their peripheral limbs should consult a doctor immediately in order to rule out problems with the spinal cord and its nerves

 Next Read About: Spinal Cord Injury